A Green Man is a sculpture, drawing or stained glass panel of a face surrounded by (or made from) leaves.

 All traditional stained glass & fused glass URLs are invited for consideration.

 For a URL to be considered for the registers of Studios they must conform to all of the following criteria:

 The site is primarily stained glass

-Any studio MUST be manufacturing its own stained glass items
+Any studio MUST be manufacturing its own stained or fused glass items

-Resellers of glass, hardware and patterns are not eligible for inclusion in the studio registers
+Resellers of glass, hardware, patterns or products are not eligible for inclusion in the studio registers

 We reserve the right to exclude any site